 7.1 The membership fees shall be determined biennially by a resolution proposed and seconded at an Ordinary General assembly.
 In the event of a failure of a resolution concerning Membership Fees to gain an overall majority under the provisions of Clause 10.4, the preceding fees shall remain operative.

-7.2 Payment of the membership fees brings rights of membership for the calendar year in which the payment was received or another calendar year chosen by the enrolee
+7.2.
+Payment of the membership fees brings rights of membership for the calendar year in which the payment was received or another calendar year chosen by the enrolee

 7.3.
 There shall be no reimbursement of donations or membership fees in the case of resignation or exclusion.

 To achieve its purposes, the Association may engage in all legal activities compatible with the ways and means of these Articles of Association and may hold and make use of all the resources permitted by current legislation, particularly: membership fees, income generated by activities proper to the Association, public, national and international grants, patronage, sponsorship, etc., private gifts, contributions in kind and all other resources which would not be contrary to the laws in force

 Article 9.
 Internal Regulations

 A schedule of Internal Regulations shall be drawn up which specifies the practical arrangements for applying these Articles of Association.
 The Internal Regulations shall be prepared by the Management Committee.
 They and any amendments shall enter into force temporarily, before being subject to approval by Resolution of the General Assembly.

 Article 10.
 Administration